 What if you just kept getting caught up in the small stuff as a writer?

 You don’t have to worry about that happening to you, though.
-We’re here to walk you through everything you need to know about affect vs. effect and how to choose the correct word every time.
+We’re here to walk you through everything you need to know about the grammar rules of affect vs. effect and how to choose the correct word every time.
 You’ll also get a chance to see a few example sentences of each one of these words in practice.

 Why is it so easy to confuse “affect” vs. “effect?”

-It’s easy to confuse “affect” and “effect” because the two words look and sound very similar, and their meanings can sometimes overlap.
+It’s easy to confuse “affect” and “effect” because the two words look and sound alike, and their different meanings can sometimes overlap.

 What does “affect” mean?

-More rarely, affect can also be used as a noun to describe an emotion, feeling, or response.
-This can be used to describe how someone is feeling, or it can be used more clinically to describe how patients responded to things like experiments, medications, and treatments.
+More rarely, affect can be used as a noun to describe an emotion or response.
+This might be used to describe how someone is feeling, or it can be used more clinically to describe how patients responded to things like experiments, medications, and treatments.
 For example, a patient might exhibit a listless affect after taking a certain medicine.

 What does “effect” mean?

-While it’s used more rarely as a verb, effect can also be verb meaning “to bring something about.”
-For example, someone might want to effect a change in their local government, and the word “effect” describes their desire to do something.
+However, effect also has a verb version that means “to bring something about.”
+For example, someone might want to effect a change in their local government, and the word “effect” describes their desire to create something.

-An example of “effect” as a verb is, “After that last blind date, I’d like to effect a change in my love life.”
+An example of “effect” in its verb meaning is, “After that last blind date, I’d like to effect change in my love life.”
 Here, the word “effect” underscores that the person desires to make that change.
-Someone hearing this pronouncement might say, “That blind date really affected you,” indicating the causal relationship between the date and the person’s current attitude.

 Easy ways to remember the difference between affect vs. effect

-One way to remember the difference between “affect” and “effect” is to emphasize that affect is normally a verb, and effect is normally a noun.
-You simply need to remember that affect starts with “A” and effect starts with “E.” As we mentioned earlier, “affect” is the Action and “effect” is the End Result.
+One trick way to remember the difference between “affect” and “effect” is to remember that affect starts with “A” and effect starts with “E.” As we mentioned earlier, “affect” is the Action and “effect” is the End Result.

 In other words, when we say that something affects something else, we say that it causes an effect.

-Now you know more about the differences between affect and effect.
-But as G.I.
-Joe reminds us, knowing is only half the battle.
-Now’s the time for you to put that knowledge to use, and too bring your next story to life!
+Now you know more about the differences between the words affect and effect.
+We’ve seen how when someone affects something, they produce a change known as an effect.
+Now’s the time for you to put that knowledge to use, and to bring your next story to life!